iotaledger/wasp/documentation/docs/guide/core_concepts/accounts/how-accounts-work.md

 To make the system homogenous, we introduce the following two concepts:

-* `Agent ID` which represents an owner of tokens independently of the type of owning entity.
+* `Agent ID`, which represents an owner of tokens independently of the type of owning entity
-* `On-chain account` which represents the unit of ownership on the chain.
+* `On-chain account`, which represents the unit of ownership on the chain.

-Each ISCP chain keeps a ledger of on-chain account balances.
+Each ISCP chain keeps a ledger of on-chain account balances

 ## Account Ownership

-### Smart contract ID
+### Smart Contract ID

 Unlike with blockchain systems like Ethereum, we cannot simply represent the smart contract by a blockchain address: ISCP can have many blockchains, not just